Log-Concavity in Powers of Infinite Series Close to $(1-z)^{-1}$

 \section{Proof of \cref{thm:main} and \cref{cor:handy}}

-In this section, we show our main theorem, \cref{thm:main}.
-We use essentially the same method as Odlyzko-Richmond \cite{OR}, with some modifications to accomodate the different behavior of our infinite series $f(z)$.
+In this section, we show \cref{thm:main}.
+We use essentially the same method as Odlyzko-Richmond \cite{OR}, with some modifications to accommodate the different behavior of our infinite series $f(z)$.
 We also note that our notation of $k, n$ is reversed from the convention in \cite{OR}.

-Throughout the proof, for every positive integer $i$, let $c_i$ denote a small positive constant that depends on $c, C$ only, and $C_i$ will denote a large positive constant that depends on $c, C$ only.
+Throughout the proof, for every positive integer $i$, let $c_i$ denote a small positive constant that depends on $c, C$ only, and let $C_i$ denote a large positive constant that depends on $c, C$ only.
 We denote $c_0 = c$ and $C_0 = C$.
-To ensure acyclic constant choice, any $c_i, C_i$ is determined by $c_j$ and $C_j$ for $j < i$, with $c_0 = c$ and $C_0 = C$.
+To ensure acyclic constant choice, any $c_i, C_i$ is determined by $c_j$ and $C_j$ for $j < i$.
 We also assume $k$ is sufficiently large relative to all the constants.
-The case when $n \leq k^{1/4}$, the proof in \cite{OR} can be applied verbatim to prove \cref{thm:main}.
+If $n \leq k^{1/4}$, the proof in \cite{OR} can be applied verbatim to prove \cref{thm:main}.
 We now prove \cref{thm:main} when $n \geq k^{1/4}$.